lipp/Todo-Next.js-noscript/README.md

 # Todo-Next.js-noscript
-Todo App written in Next.js which works with JavaScript disabled
+Todo App written in Next.js which works with JavaScript disabled (and enabled, of course).

 # Check it out